-EX IV.4 - Compensation Package Scenarios\ for North Carolina Public School Teachers, Including Average Supplements but not Including Benefits\\ (2021-22)
+EX IV.10 - Compensation Package Scenarios for North Carolina Public School Teachers, Including Average Supplements but not Including Benefits (2023-24)

-\The teachers in these scenarios each have 10 years of experience.
-Teachers 2 and 3 are National Board Certified.
-Teacher 3 holds an Advanced Teaching Roles (ATR) "Lead Teacher" position and earns an additional \$10,000 salary supplement (ATR Lead Teacher position stipends ranged from \$6,000 to \$20,000 in 2021-22.)
+^{}The teachers in these scenarios have 10 years of experience.
+Teachers 2, 3, and 4 are National Board Certified.
+Teacher 3 holds an Advanced Teaching Roles (ATR) "Classroom Excellence" position and earns an additional \$3,000, while Teacher 4 holds an "Adult Leadership" position and earns an additional \$10,000 dollars.

-Sources: NC DPI Salary Schedules; NC DPI Highlights of the Public School Budget; NC DPI Statistical Profile; Current Appropriations Act of 2021; Interviews with ATR District Personnel (2022)
+Sources: NC DPI Salary Schedules; NC DPI Highlights of the Public School Budget 2024; NC DPI Statistical Profile; Interviews with ATR District Personnel (2022)

-While teacher pay is generally the responsibility of the state, any major increase in teacher pay will create a financial burden for local school districts.
+While teacher pay is generally the responsibility of the state, any major increase in teacher pay can create a financial burden for local school districts.
 If state pay increases by 10%, local school districts will generally have to find 10% funding to match it.
 However, local salary supplements are entirely at the discretion of the district, and local policymakers can decide whether to continue with existing resources or raise their supplement by a commensurate amount.

-\\Benefits packages include retirement and healthcare contributions, which cost the state, on average, \$17,454 per teacher.
+^{}Benefits packages include retirement and healthcare contributions, which cost the state, on average, \$20,663 per teacher.
 Additional information can be found on pages 44-47.